pedroos/IntervalComposition/README.md

 The intervals are stored in a forward-only linked list.

 When an interval is modified, a traversal of all the points up to the change occurs; but points outside of the changed range are not recalculated.

-### Requirements

-Target is the .NET Framework 4 Client Profile.